willhansen/RoyaltyOffRevenueLicense/README.md

 The specific behavior we want out of the license:

-- If someone modifies your code, they need to make that modified code available (similar to the lgpl)
+- If someone modifies your code, they need to make that modified code available (similar to the LGPL)
 - If someone makes money by using or selling your code, they need to give you a fraction of their revenue, with that fraction of revenue being defined by the developer within the license
   - Running your code to gain revenue -> pay royalty on that revenue
   - Selling something containing your code -> pay royalty on sale revenue